Bachelor of Arts

 Honors College Research Project

 Bummer, Shaun, "History on the Pitch: The Social and Economic Impact of Professional Soccer in Postwar London" (2015).
-Undergraduate Theses and Professional Papers.
+Undergraduate Theses, Professional Papers, and Capstone Artifacts.
 59.

 © Copyright 2015 Shaun Bummer